kafeiinteractif/stasis/README.md

-## Get a terminal and find public IP
+## Start it, get a terminal and find public IP

-Drush and drupal console are already installed.
+Create a custom settings.php first if you have not already (see above).

+    ./deploy init d8

+Start up a console that will start the process and show the logs.

+    docker-compose up

+Now, in another terminal window, run the following command in this folder.

     ./deploy

+There you go!
+You should be able to use drush, drupal console, and composer.

+When you are finished you can "exit" the deploy window if you wish.
+You can run the shutdown command from any terminal window:

+    docker-compose down

 ## Migrations.